AtharvaWandhare/Employee-Attrition-Prediction-1/README.md

         *   Feature importance plot.
 *   **About (`/about`):** (Inferred from navigation links)
     *   Likely contains information about the project or creators.

-This README provides a good starting point.
-You can expand it with more details as your project evolves.